Women in the American Revolution: Women soldiers

-Women who fought in the war were met with the ambivalence that fluctuated between admiration and contempt, depending on the particular woman's motivation and activity.
+Women who fought in the war were met with an ambivalence that fluctuated between admiration and contempt, depending on the particular woman's motivation and activity.
 Devotion to following a man was admired, while those who seemed enticed by the enlistment bounty warranted the scorn of enlisted men.
 Anna Maria Lane and Margaret Corbin fit under the first category, while Anne Bailey (under the name Samuel Gay) belonged to the second.
 Anne Bailey was discharged, fined, and put in jail for two weeks.
 Anne Smith was condemned for her attempt to join the army to secure the enlistment fee.
 Deborah Samson served in the Continental Army as Private Robert Shurtleff for over a year; when her gender was discovered, she was honorably discharged and granted a veteran's pension by the state of Massachusetts.

 The "Molly Pitcher" of legend is likely a composite character based on several women who carried water to the troops (presumably in a pitcher), either for them to drink, or to cool down the cannons.
 Some historians believe her story is based on that of Mary Ludwig Hays and Margaret Corbin.

 Some women fought in combat without leaving home; for example, Nancy Hart of Georgia reportedly shot two Loyalist soldiers in her kitchen, and held several others at gunpoint until help arrived.
 Martha Bratton blew up her husband's cache of gunpowder before it could be stolen by Loyalists.
 When British troops occupied the home of Rebecca Brewton Motte, she permitted Patriot forces to destroy it.

 Other Patriot women concealed army dispatches and letters containing sensitive military information underneath their petticoats as they rode through enemy territory to deliver it.
 Deborah Sampson, Harriet Prudence Patterson Hall, and Lydia Darragh all managed to sneak important information past the British to their American compatriots.
 On the night of April 26, 1777, sixteen-year-old Sybil Ludington is said to have ridden 40 miles through the villages of Putnam County, New York, knocking on farmhouse doors to warn militiamen that British troops were on their way to Danbury, Connecticut.
 She has received widespread recognition as the female Paul Revere; a report in The New England Quarterly says there is little evidence backing the story, and whether the ride occurred is questioned.